 And finally, criminally negligent homicide is when a person kills another person by failing to perceive a substantial and unjustifiable risk that a result will occur or that a circumstance exists.

+Felony murder is a separate category of murder and does not have the same mens rea as the types of murder that were discussed above.
+Felony murder is a class one felony, and carries possible punishment of life in prison without the possibility of parole, or the death penalty.
 Felony murder is when, during the commission of certain, enumerated crimes, (Aggravated robbery, burglary, arson, kidnapping) a person is killed.
 The person charged with felony murder does not have to participate or even know that the killing is about to occur.
 It is also irrelevant whether or not the person charged with felony murder wanted to actually commit the murder.
 The theory is that the crime that the person was committing is so dangerous that if it results in the death of another, for any reason, that is akin to wishing that the person was dead.
 The above mentioned mens reas do not count and it is considered a strict liability crime.
 Felony murder has been criticized by many people over the course of the last half century and has been outlawed in the United Kingdom.
 Many legal scholars believe that felony murder leads to unjust results, nevertheless it is still the law in the state of Colorado.